Loneliness is a decision-quality problem

 The structural fix

-- Operator advisor — one person who's done your job at the stage you're at, preferably a couple years further on.
+- Operator advisor: one person who's done your job at the stage you're at, preferably a couple of years further on.
 Paid or unpaid, as long as the rhythm is weekly.

 The test for whether the structure is working is simple: after three months, are you still making decisions that sound like the last investor you talked to?
 If yes, the sparring isn't dense enough.
 If no, you've bought yourself back a piece of judgment that was otherwise going to drift.